hyperledger-archives/grid-rfcs/text/0000-core-subteam.md

 introduced an explicit governance model for Hyperledger Grid, including a framework for creation of subteams.
-The RFC process generates many technical RFCs (some are currently pending) which are appropriate for the Core subteam to shepherd and approve.
+The RFC process generates many technical RFCs (some are currently pending) which are appropriate for the Grid Core subteam to shepherd and approve.

-In order to ensure that we always have a functional technical decision making process, the Core subteam will serve as the default subteam for technical decisions.
+In order to ensure that we always have a functional technical decision making process, the Grid Core subteam will serve as the default subteam for technical decisions.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The Core subteam is Responsible for the design, architecture, performance, stability, and security of the core Grid platform.
+The Grid Core subteam is Responsible for the design, architecture, performance, stability, and security of the core Grid platform.

-The Core subteam exists for the purpose of technical review and decision making, in particular those which are in the form of an RFC.
+The Grid Core subteam exists for the purpose of technical review and decision making, in particular those which are in the form of an RFC.

-Non-technical decisions should be left to the Root subteam or other subteam as appropriate.
-For example, as new components are added to Grid, the Core subteam may act in a capacity of technical review of the potentially incoming components.
-However, the decision on whether to add the component may be left with the Root subteam as a wider project decision.
-Thus it is possible that RFCs may require approval from both the Root and Core subteams, if that is deemed appropriate.
+Non-technical decisions should be left to the Grid Root subteam or other subteam as appropriate.
+For example, as new components are added to Grid, the Grid Core subteam may act in a capacity of technical review of the potentially incoming components.
+However, the decision on whether to add the component may be left with the Grid Root subteam as a wider project decision.
+Thus it is possible that RFCs may require approval from both the Grid Root and Grid Core subteams, if that is deemed appropriate.

-As with the other subteams detailed in the governance RFC, the specific decisions the Core subteam will be tasked with include:
+As with the other subteams detailed in the governance RFC, the specific decisions the Grid Core subteam will be tasked with include:

 - Shepherding applicable RFCs
 - Coming to consensus on whether to accept or reject RFCs